 Live Oak and Spanish Red Oak grafted with Oak Wilt

 After a decade in the industry as an arborist qualified as a specialist in oak wilt and now as an ISA Board Certified Master Arborist, now more than ever, I am convinced that education with accurate knowledge is one of the most critical services I can provide.
-Frustrated with the over-generalizations, lack of depth, breadth, and sometimes outright incorrect information from some of the main informational sites focused on dispersing information regarding oak wilt to Texans, I’ve decided to provide on my website a “reader’s digest version” of “the rest of the story” on oak wilt.
+Frustrated with the over-generalizations, lack of depth, breadth, and sometimes outright incorrect information from some of the main informational sites focused on dispersing information regarding oak wilt to Texans, as well as my national audience, I’ve decided to provide on my website a “reader’s digest version” of “the rest of the story” on oak wilt.
 I encourage you to check back frequently as myself with the assistance of a top-notch web development agency will aggressively be adding to this section.
 Simultaneously we are producing (but will not be publishing until entirely completed) a massive, treatise/compendium website without rival - both geared towards the general public seeking even more technical information, and especially to others in the industry in order to educate, to challenge, and to facilitate new ideas and practices relating to this disease.

 What Is Oak Wilt?